dbwilczak/entropy-growth/README.md

 > $`b=0.2,\ c=15`$

-and study the behaviour the of the system for
+and study the behaviour of the system for

 > $`a\in [a_{\mathrm{min}},a_{\mathrm{max}}]=[0.12,0.3659].`$